fverdugo/PartitionedArrays.jl/docs/src/usage.md

 ```
 then `with_debug(main)` and `with_mpi(main)` will run the code using the
 debug back-end and MPI respectively.
 If you want to run in using native Julia arrays, you can simply call `main(identity)`.
-Make sure that your code works using `DebugData` before moving to MPI.
+Make sure that your code works using `DebugArray` before moving to MPI.